A surprisingly exotic destination still offers riches for intrepid pioneers.

 This article was first published in March 2004.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Area code is 209.
 Pick up AAA's Stockton map and the Northern California & Nevada TourBook.
+For a place to stay, visit AAA.com/hotel .
 Contact the City of Stockton at 937-8827, www.visitstockton.org , or visit www.stocktongov.com .

 University of the Pacific Founded in 1851.
 Start at the Welcome Center at the Robert E. Burns Tower and be sure to see the brick Morris Chapel.
 3601 Pacific Ave.